benjamindkilleen/benjamindkilleen.github.io/_posts/2020-11-10-how-to-have-an-opinion.md

 > with it, and (4) the weaknesses and limits of your own position.
 The more honest you are with
 > yourself on this last point, the greater the benefit you will derive from our readings.

-At length, the conversation moved on.
-When she spoke again, after some time, Ms. Bell did not raise the same complaint.
+After reading this paragraph, Ms. Bell fell silent.
+At length, the conversation moved on, and when she spoke again, after some time, she did not raise the same complaint.

 Over the quarter, I got the sense that Prof. Lyons cared more deeply about imparting some sense of truth on his students than about the particular content he was teaching.
 I do not mean "truths,"